 Global economy and consumer demand goes down the loo

 Beancounters at Gartner have consulted their tarot cards and predicted that semiconductor revenue growth is now going to decline by 3.6 per cent in 2023 due to the “rapid deterioration” of the global economy and weakening consumer demand.

 Beancounters at Gartner suggest the market is on course for a breathtaking decline this year.

 Market research firms Gartner and IDC have added up some numbers and divided by their shoe size and worked out that the worldwide PC market has grown again throughout 2021, as demand for traditional PCs continued during a global chip shortage.

 5G is the cause

 Beancounters at analyst outfit Gartner have been consulting their Tarot cards and rattling their collective bones to divine that there is a recovery underway for the smartphone market.

 Longer if stupid people continue to set fire to towers

 Beancounters at Gartner have been shuffling some tarot cards and reached the conclusion that 5G is not going to save the telco industry this year.

-Beancounters at the Gartner Group have added up some numbers and divided them by their shoe size and reached the conclusion that worldwide PC shipments have continued to slide thanks to depressed interest in the Far East.
+Beancounters at Gartner have added up some numbers and divided them by their collective shoesize and reached the conclusion that global tech spending will drop eight percent in 2020.